-From foreign celebrity endorsement deals and guest appearances to overseas book sales and concert tours, some of the world’s biggest stars make some serious cash beyond America’s shores.
+From lucrative celebrity endorsement deals and guest appearances abroad to overseas book sales and concert tours, some of the world’s biggest stars make serious cash beyond America’s shores.

-Athletes, authors, actors and executives are members of the global economy, whether they know it or not — and the smart ones not only know it but bank on it.
-Click through to see which stars shine the brightest overseas.
+Athletes, authors and actors are members of the global economy, whether they know it or not — and the smart ones not only know it but bank on it.
+Check out the international celebrities whose stars shine the brightest overseas.

 Guns N’ Roses

-The biggest touring act in the world by far, according to Forbes, is 1980s hard-rock icons Guns N’ Roses.
-By the midpoint of 2017, Axl Rose, Slash and company had rocked their way to $151.5 million in ticket sales from their current tour, which includes plenty of overseas dates.
+One of the biggest touring acts in the world, according to Forbes, is 1980s hard-rock icons Guns N’ Roses.
+By the midpoint of 2018, Axl Rose, Slash and company had rocked their way to $71 million in earnings.
+The majority of their earnings came from ticket sales from their 2018 tour, which included a large amount of overseas dates.

 Where Are They Now?
 Famous People Who Left Their Bands But Still Rake in Cash

 Australian heartthrob Chris Hemsworth made big bucks in the U.S. and abroad in 2018, making him one of the highest-paid celebrities of the year, according to Forbes.
 He had earned $64.5 million as of July 2018, thanks in large part to his role in “Avengers: Infinity War.”
 Hemsworth starred in three movies that year: “12 Strong,” which grossed $21.6 million abroad; “Avengers: Infinity War,” which grossed over $1.4 billion abroad; and “Bad Times at the El Royale,” which grossed $14 million abroad, according to Box Office Mojo.